Curves of genus two with maps of every degree to a fixed elliptic curve: Abstract

 \section{Abstract}

 We show that up to isomorphism there are exactly twenty pairs $(C,E)$, where $C$ is a genus-$2$ curve over $\BC$, where $E$ is an elliptic curve over~$\BC$, and where for every integer $n>1$ there is a map of degree~$n$ from $C$ to~$E$.
+We also show that for every genus-$2$ curve $C$, there is an integer $n$ with $1 < n \le 59$ such that there is no minimal degree-$n$ map from $C$ to an elliptic curve.